open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 ```

 This will install Istio and configure the OpenTelemetry tracing provider.
 We are
-using the `http` exporter, targeting the OTLP/HTTP endpoint in the Jaeger
+using the `http` exporter, and sending to the OTLP/HTTP endpoint in the Jaeger
 collector.
 We are also enabling the environment resource detector in
 `resource_detectors`.